DOLORES CONOCO PLANT

 The piping, included, is made from either special injection molded parts or brass rod and castings (Precision Scale Company).
 Extra pipe supports are included should you decide to modify the routing of the plumbing.
 Three special pipes are included (see above photo) to simulate the hose connections with your tank cars into the pump house.

 The large platform includes the stairway at one end and the ramp at the other.
 It's designed to allow a certain amount of reconfiguring for other arrangements of the structures.
+(An extra stairway is included.)
 The basswood decking is peel-and-stick, made in large, pre-cut pieces.
-If the platform, two warehouses, and four tanks are prototypically arranged, they measure 15½-inches long x 6¼-inches deep in HO; 20 x 8¼-inches in S; and, 26¾ x 11-inches in O. The Office and Garage can be located as shown, but are not included in these measurements.
+If the platform, two warehouses, and four tanks are prototypically arranged, they measure 15½-inches long x 6¼-inches deep in HO and 20 x 8¼-inches in S. The Office and Garage can be located as shown, but are not included in these measurements.

 HO CONOCO 2nd view